-Key customer groups include individual and family patrons, businesses, tourists, and the communities in which Landmark restaurants exist.
+Key customer groups include individual and family patrons, businesses, and tourists.
 Industry studies and customer input have been used to identify and prioritize the following key requirements of all customers, regardless of segment:

-#1-Reliability: the ability to deliver the promised service dependably and accurately
+#1-Reliability: the ability to deliver the promised service dependably and accurately.

-#2-Responsiveness: willingness to help customers and to provide prompt service
+#2-Responsiveness: the willingness to help customers and to provide prompt service.

-#3-Assurance: knowledgeable, courteous personnel and the ability to convey trust and confidence
+#3-Assurance: interaction with knowledgeable, courteous personnel and the ability to convey trust and confidence